Sarabeth Broder-Fingert, MD

 Louise Vaz, MD

 Louise Vaz is a joint fellow with Pediatric Infectious Diseases at BCH.
 Her research interests include antibiotic use and misuse, disparities in health care delivery, and understanding consequences of health policies on health care associated infections.
 In her first year of fellowship, she has focused particularly on understanding variations in antibiotic dispensing for children 3-36 months of age.
-She presented this work locally at BCH Folkman Research Day in May and nationally at the 2013 Pediatric Infectious Disease Society.
+She presented this work locally at Boston Children's Hospital Folkman Research Day in May and nationally at the 2013 Pediatric Infectious Disease Society.
 She also had a podium presentation at this year’s PAS.

 Jennifer Woo-Baidal, MD